dp12/dotfiles/README.md

 My zsh configuration uses [antigen](https://github.com/zsh-users/antigen) for package management and [agnoster](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes#agnoster) as the prompt, which requires a powerline-patched font.
 Completion functions are provided through zprezto modules, and zaw is included for helm-like history search with `C-r`.

 ## Miscellaneous Thoughts
 * After trying xmonad and awesome, I found that while I enjoyed the power of tiling window managers, I had no earthly idea what to do when they broke, which they did often and horribly.
+The amount of time spent fixing them was just not commensurate to the amount of functionality I was gaining.
 Then I found i3, a tiling window manager configurable in plain English, which instantly prints out the location of any errors when you load it.
-It's probably one of the best tiling window managers in terms of readability.
+It's probably one of the best tiling window managers out there in terms of readability.